kahei9299/BYTEME/README.md

 ### Running the Application

 In the backend folder, the target video to be analysed must be at /backend/local_video.MP4.
+Lynx Explorer must also be running on the same device for this demo.

 #### Frontend